Shaurya-Sethi/mcp-crawl4ai-rag/README.md

 ## Knowledge Graph Setup (Optional)

-To enable AI hallucination detection and repository analysis features, you need to set up Neo4j.
+To enable knowledge graph validation features, you need to set up Neo4j.

-Scripts can be analyzed locally using the `knowledge_graphs/ai_hallucination_detector.py` utility.
+Scripts can be analyzed locally using the `knowledge_graphs/knowledge_graph_validator.py` utility.

 For installing Neo4j: